 Massage therapy is used to help manage a health condition or enhance wellness.
 It involves manipulating the soft tissues of the body.
-Massage has been practiced in most cultures, both Eastern and Western, throughout human history, and was one of the earliest tools that people used to try to relieve pain.
+Massage has been practiced in most cultures, both Eastern and Western, throughout human history, and was one of the earliest tools that people used to relieve pain.

 Holistic / Swedish / Classic

-So what are the main health benefits of a Holistic Massage:
+What are the main health benefits of a Holistic Massage:

-Increasing energy by invigorating all the body systems
+Increasing energy by invigorating all the body systems;

-A general sense of health and well-being
+A general sense of health and well-being;

-Reduce stiffness and increase joint mobility
+Reduce stiffness and increase joint mobility;

-Generally helps you to relax and unwind
+Helps you to relax and unwind;

-Relief from stress, anxiety and tension
+Relief from stress, anxiety and tension;

-Improves skin and muscle tone
+Improved skin and muscle tone;

 Deep Tissue Massage